trackuity/python-driver/docs/api/cassandra/cqlengine/management.rst

-``cassandra.cqlengine.management`` - Schema management for cqlengine
+``cassoldra.cqlengine.management`` - Schema management for cqlengine
 ========================================================================

-.. module:: cassandra.cqlengine.management
+.. module:: cassoldra.cqlengine.management

 A collection of functions for managing keyspace and table schema.